temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

 An Activity Task Execution is when the Worker uses the Context provided from the [Activity Task](/docs/concepts/what-is-an-activity-task) and executes the [Activity Definition](/docs/concepts/what-is-an-activity-definition).

+The Temporal Cluster puts an Activity Task into the Task Queue.
+This correlates to the [ActivityTaskScheduled Event](/docs/concepts/what-is-an-activity-task#scheduling-activity-tasks) in the Activity Task's Context.

 The API to schedule an Activity Execution provides an "effectively once" experience, even though there may be several Activity Task Executions that take place to successfully complete an Activity.